AceDataCloud/MidjourneyAPI/docs/midjourney_edits_api_integration_guide.md

 Let’s understand how to operate specifically through an example.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
-For demonstration purposes, we will use a public Webhook sample site https://webhook.site/.
-Open this site to obtain a Webhook URL, as shown in the image below:
+For demonstration purposes, we will use a public Webhook sample site https://webhook.site/, where you can open the site to obtain a Webhook URL, as shown in the image:

 ![](https://cdn.acedata.cloud/hfrbzw.png)

 Copy this URL, and it can be used as a Webhook.
 The sample here is `https://webhook.site/556e6971-b41f-4fa8-9151-6e91acd0399f`.

-Next, we can set the `callback_url` field to the above Webhook URL while filling in the corresponding parameters, as shown in the image below:
+Next, we can set the field `callback_url` to the above Webhook URL, while filling in the corresponding parameters, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/q3fnhv.png" width="500" class="m-auto"></p>